AnnyshaHuzzat/Primer_QNN_Text_Classification/README.md

 ## Citation

-If you use this code, please cite our paper:
+If you find this work useful, please consider citing our paper:

 ```bibtex
 Will be provided once available.